carlstype/helmet/README.md

 Helmet is designed in the lesser-known open source font editor [Birdfont](https://birdfont.org/).
 Birdfont is far from perfect but has worked out all right for this single-font typeface.

+Feel free to [submit an issue](https://github.com/carlenlund/helmet/issues/new) for feature requests or if you find any errors.

 **[Download latest release](https://github.com/carlenlund/helmet/releases/download/0.0/helmet-0.0.zip)**

 ![Helmet](images/helmet.png)